 All records are appropriately reviewed once their retention period has been met, and the Company will decide whether the record still requires retention or should be confidentially destroyed.

-Under the terms of the Data Protection Act 1998 and the General Data Protection Regulation 2018, you have the right to request access to the information we hold about you.
+Under the terms of the General Data Protection Regulation (GDPR) and Data Protection Act 2018, you have the right to request access to the information we hold about you.
 You can also apply:

 You have the right to make a complaint if you feel unhappy about how we hold, use or share your information.
 We would recommend contacting our Data Protection Officer (contact details above) in the first instance to talk through any concerns that you have.
 Alternatively, you can contact our Customer Care Team (Tel: 0300 124 5400).